Our Services

 If your symptoms are mostly urinary and started within 1–2 days after sex, a UTI is more likely.

-If you're experiencing these symptoms and want to understand whether they could indicate cystitis, a free AI-powered symptom checker can help you assess your risk and decide whether you need to see a provider.
+If you're experiencing these symptoms and want to understand what might be causing them, you can check your symptoms with a free AI-powered assessment tool to help determine whether you need to see a provider right away.

 A sexually transmitted infection (STI) is passed through sexual contact.
 Some STIs can cause urinary burning, especially: